-The primary contributor to the 18.0 percentage point increase in licensing and services gross margin in the first quarter of fiscal 2018 compared to the first quarter of fiscal 2017 was the \$10.0 million recognized as revenue in the first quarter of fiscal 2017 on receipt of the first installment from a patent sale in that period.
-The costs associated with the patent sale, primarily the net book value of the patents acquired in our acquisition of Silicon Image, were greater than usual for this category and had a substantial impact on licensing and services gross margin.
-The adoption of ASC 606 is not expected to have any impact on the cost and gross margin percentage of licensing and services.
+The 14.0 and 15.6 percentage point increase in licensing and services gross margin in the second quarter and for first six months of fiscal 2018 compared to the respective periods in fiscal 2017, was due primarily to the \$18.0 million patent sale that was recognized in two installments during the first six months of fiscal 2017.
+The costs associated with the patent sale of \$3.6 million, primarily the net book value of the patents acquired in our acquisition of Silicon Image, were greater than usual for this category and had a substantial impact on licensing and services gross margin.